Abdalr7man-ctrl/To-Do-List/Cli-Task-Tracker/README.md

 A simple command-line interface (CLI) application built with Python for managing your personal tasks (To-Do List).
 It allows users to create accounts, log in, add, view, update the status of, and delete tasks.

+to practice and build by yourself see [roadmap.sh](https://roadmap.sh/projects/task-tracker)

 ## Features

 * User authentication (signup and login).